 What this sample shows

 This is a public sample of a ForIntel Federal Spend Pipeline deliverable, published by Foragentis to demonstrate the method.
-It is a federal-spend read of the civilian zero-trust / cybersecurity services buy, built from public federal contract-obligation data and a public-company disclosure-signal corroboration.
-There is no private buyer to redact: the agencies in view (DHS, which covers CISA, plus VA and GSA), the prime integrators capturing the spend, and the obligation figures are all public information, and they are named and preserved in full.
+It is a federal-spend read of the civilian zero-trust / cybersecurity services buy, built from the public federal contract record and a public-company disclosure-signal corroboration.
+There is no private buyer to redact: the agencies in view (DHS, which covers CISA, plus VA and GSA), the prime integrators capturing the spend, and the contract figures are all public information, and they are named and preserved in full.
 The only confidential element of the source — the client-deliverable footer — has been reframed for public-sample use.

-It demonstrates what the Federal Spend Pipeline reads: a contract-obligation map of where civilian zero-trust dollars land, built from three observed layers — vendor concentration on the awards that resolved, the agency envelope versus the cyber mission, and a demand-side public-company disclosure signal — each carrying an explicit confidence label.
-The sample is deliberately explicit about where the picture is solid and where it is partial: half the federal-spend legs returned empty, the resolved envelope is broader than zero-trust alone, and those boundaries are named rather than filled in.
+It demonstrates what the Federal Spend Pipeline reads: a contract-record map of where civilian zero-trust dollars land, built from the federal contract record read across three complementary lenses — obligated dollars, current contract-award value, and a recent-window incumbent ranking — plus a demand-side public-company disclosure signal, each carrying an explicit confidence label.
+The three contract lenses all point at the same conclusion: a concentrated set of prime integrators holds the money.
+The sample is deliberately explicit about where the picture is solid and where it must not be over-read: the two dollar lenses are kept separate and never summed, the resolved envelope is broader than zero-trust alone, and those boundaries are named rather than glossed.

 | Theme | Federal civilian zero-trust / cybersecurity services |